abinit/abinit/doc/tutorial/spin.md

 than in the non-magnetic case.
 Not only starting with a reasonable magnetic moment might help in this respect, but also, modified (tighter) calculation parameters might be needed.
-For example, in the case of Chromium, in order to obtain the correct (non-zero) magnetic moment, a rather dense sampling of wavevectors in the Brillouin zone must be used (e.g.e 16x16x16), with a rather small value of [[tsmear]].
+For example, in the case of Cobalt, in order to obtain the correct (non-zero) magnetic moment, a rather dense sampling of wavevectors in the Brillouin zone must be used (e.g.e 16x16x16), with a rather small value of [[tsmear]].
 The solution of the Kohn-Sham equation will benefit of using a smaller value of [[tolrde]] (e.g. 0.001 instead of the default 0.005),